cyber-dojo-tools/image_builder/docs/README.md

 - - - -

-NB: There is a circular dependency which can occasionally bite you.
+Note: There is a circular dependency which can occasionally bite you.
-When image_builder is running start-point files (to test them against a docker image) it uses runners.
-The runners themselves have tests which rely on start-point test-data in various language+testFramework combinations (eg gcc-assert).
-These images (eg cyberdojofoundation/gcc_assert) are built by image_builder.
+Suppose image_builder is building the cyberdojofoundation/gcc-assert image.
+It will generate traffic-lights by running start-point files against that a container run from that image using the cyberdojo/runner service.
+Now, cyberdojo/runner has its own tests which rely on start-point test-data from a few language+testFrameworks, one of which is gcc-assert, which is, of course, built by umage_builder.

 - - - -